Julian Uccello: Professional

+After progressing through the youth ranks of A.C.
+Milan, Julian Uccello was loaned in 2004 to Savona 1907 F.B.C. in Serie D, where he made an immediate impact by scoring 19 goals in his debut season—just one goal short of the league’s all-time single-season record held by Panucci.
+Following the season, Uccello was called up to the under 20 World Cup Canadian national team and was a part of the World Cup qualifying.
+Following the conclusion of his loan spell, Uccello was released by Milan and subsequently transferred to AC Sansovino.

+At Sansovino, Uccello continued to establish himself as a prolific forward.
+In 2007, he captured the Golden Boot as the league’s top scorer.
+In 2008, he captured the golden boot for Casale Calcio netting 31 goals and leading them to success all the way to the final of the playoffs.
+His strong performances earned him a contract in the summer of 2009 with F.C.
+Crotone, then competing in Italy’s professional tiers.
+Shortly after, he was loaned to A.C.
+Bellaria Igea Marina in Serie C2, where he scored 10 goals over 30 matches.
+He returned to Crotone and re-signed on a three-year deal.
-In June 2009, Uccello began to be noticed by Canadian fans when he played the first half and scored a goal at BMO Field in a Zinedine Zidane charity game, called "Zidane & Friends All Star Match," in which world soccer veterans took on the Canadian All-Stars.
-The game finished in a 3–3 draw, with Uccello having scored the opening goal for the Canadian All-Stars with a memorable celebration in front of the South Stand in front of his grandfather Paolo Uccello.

-He finally debuted for Crotone on September 4, 2010 in a 1–1 away draw versus former Serie A team Torino.
+Uccello gained national attention in June 2009, when he represented the Canadian All-Stars in the Zidane & Friends All-Star Match held at BMO Field.
+The charity event featured legendary international players against a selection of Canadian talent.
+Uccello opened the scoring with a memorable goal in front of the South Stand, celebrating in front of his grandfather, Paolo Uccello.
+The match ended in a 3–3 draw.
+He made his official debut for F.C.
+Crotone on September 4, 2010, in a 1–1 away draw against former Serie A club Torino F.C.
 In January 2011, Uccello was loaned to A.S.
-Casale Calcio, with whom he had spent the 2008–09 season.
+Casale Calcio, returning to a club where he had previously played during the 2008–09 season..
 In an interview he said "Both Crotone and Casale have agreed and have assured me that I'm there for one role only and that is to be their first line striker for the next six months."
 Uccello made his return appearance for Casale on January 15, 2011 in a 5–0 loss to Pro Patria and was elected as the Captain of Casale for the balance of the year.
 He returned to Crotone after his loan from Casale and remained until January 2012, when he negotiated a release from the team with a year and a half remaining on his contract.